ECP-VeloC/KVTree/doc/rst/users/gatherscatter.rst

 The LEVEL field lists the level at which the current file is located in the tree.
 The leaves of the tree are at level 0.
-The RANKS field specifies the number of ranks the current file (and its associated subtree) contains information for.
+The RANKS field specifies the total number of ranks represented by the complete file set.

 For levels that are higher than level 0, the RANK kvtree contains information about other files to be read.